Sharp and fast bounds for the Celis-Dennis-Tapia problem: Bound improvement through the addition of a further linear cut

-Of course, also in this case 'optimal' $\bar{{\bf x}}$ and $\tilde{{\bf x}}$ could be searched for.
-One can combine the contents presented in Section \ref{sec:optimal} and in the current section, by using a technique similar to the one described in the former section to choose an optimal pair of points $\bar{{\bf x}}$ and $\tilde{{\bf x}}$.
-In particular, once we have computed the bound, we have as usual, one optimal solution in the interior of ${\cal E}$ and the other outside ${\cal E}$.
-We denote the latter by ${\bf v}$ and we observe that at least one of the two linear cuts is active at this point.
-Then, if only the first cut is active at ${\bf v}$, we perturb such cut as indicated in Theorem \ref{thm:2}, in order to produce a new cut violated by ${\bf v}$.
-If only the second cut is active, then we do the same with such cut.
-Finally, if both are active we select one of the two cuts and perturb it.
-After the perturbation, we run again Algorithm \ref{algo:2}, and we repeat this procedure until there is a significant reduction of the bound. \begin{example} In our example, this refinement is finally able to close the gap and return the exact optimal value $-4$.
+\begin{example} In our example, this refinement is finally able to close the gap and return the exact optimal value $-4$.
 In Figure \ref{fig:soltwofirstiter} we report the result of the first perturbation of the linear cuts.
-Since only the second linear cut is active at $x_3$, in this case the second linear cut is slightly perturbed and becomes equivalent to the tangent to ${\cal E}$ at the optimal solution $(-\sqrt{2}/2,\sqrt{2}/2)$ of the original problem (\ref{eq:cdt}).
-It is interesting to note that the new optimal solution outside ${\cal E}$, indicated by $x_4$, lies in a different region with respect to the previous ones and is further from $\partial {\cal E}$ with respect to $x_2$ and $x_3$ (the reduction of $\lambda$ reduces the penalization of points outside ${\cal E}$).
+Since only the second linear cut is active at $x_3$, in this case the second linear cut is slightly perturbed and becomes equivalent to the tangent to ${H}$ at the optimal solution $(-\sqrt{2}/2,\sqrt{2}/2)$ of the original problem (\ref{eq:cdt}).
+It is interesting to note that the new optimal solution outside ${H}$, indicated by $x_4$, lies in a different region with respect to the previous ones and is further from $\partial {H}$ with respect to $x_2$ and $x_3$ (the reduction of $\lambda$ reduces the penalization of points outside ${H}$).
 Such solution is cut by the new linear inequality, obtained by a (not so small) perturbation of the first linear cut, displayed in Figure \ref{fig:soltwoseconditer}, together with the two new optimal solutions ($x_5$ and $z_5$), now corresponding to the two optimal solutions of problem (\ref{eq:cdt}). \end{example}